kyager/notes/ICP-PRG.md

 - The wrong tests fail in response to code changes
 - Causes of test failures are not revealed by the test names
 - Additional tests fail even though they're unrelated to the changed production code

+## Why performance matters

+- Long running test suites discourage developers from running tests
+- Code committed against a broken test suite is suspect

+## Why are yourt tests slow?

+- Tests aren't running automatically as part of your build process
+- Rely on external dependencies
+- Have an inherently high overhead

+## Identifying common test smells

+Some of the most challenging smells may only become noticeable over time

+- Fragile tests (do not pass consistently)
+-- Referencing third party dependencies from your tests often increase the fragility of those tests
+- Indirect tests that fail due to changes to unrelated code
+- Difficulty adding tests to existing code
+-- Production code written in a way that isn't easily testable
+- Slow tests

+## Improving the performance of your test suite

+- Removing external dependencies
+-- Code performs faster when entirely in memory
+-- Reduces fragility and false negatives
+-- Prevents unexpected failures, and improves control over your test suite

+### Using test doubles

+- Stub
+-- Returns hard coded value for the benefit of your test
+- Mock
+-- Interacts with your production code in predetermined ways
+- Fake
+-- Replaces an entire external dependency
+-- When faking an object, it's not necessary to replace the entire object.
+Only fake the methods that your code will be interacting with
+- Spy
+-- Validates how your production code interacts with an object